 Meltdowns, tantrums and tears—we’ve all been there.
 A new researched-backed video series equips parents with strategies to deal with misbehaviour.
 What I learned from Movember’s online parenting program designed for dads.

-Finally, I came across something that was geared towards fathers.
-Since starting my surrogacy journey, I’ve found few parenting strategies for dads, who don’t always have the tools needed to be better parents.
+Finally, I came across something that was geared toward fathers.
+Since starting my surrogacy journey, I’ve found few parenting strategies for dads who don’t always have the tools needed to be better parents.
 That’s why Movember created Family Man with dads in mind, providing useful and straightforward strategies for mastering the art of parenting.
 In this three-episode interactive video series, I understood what I was doing wrong, or better yet, what didn’t work when trying to get my twin toddlers to understand and follow the house rules.

 I don’t need to tell you that parenting is one of the most challenging jobs you can have.
 Since the twins were born, I’ve read many parenting books and found that not all methods worked.
 What is essential for me is research.
-Family Man is backed by research, developed by Movember alongside leading global child behaviour experts—helping you keep cool during your kid’s worst meltdowns.
+Family Man is backed by research developed by Movember alongside leading global child behaviour experts—helping you keep cool during your kid’s worst meltdowns.
 I know that tantrums and breaking the rules are common with kids, but what scares me the most is if that behaviour keeps up, there can be consequences over time, including long-lasting emotional problems.
 Family Man uses the latest parenting strategies to support happier homes and better mental health.

 What is the Series About?

-The series is divided into three 20-minute episodes, each tackling different realities, and led by “positive parenting.”
-After testing Family Man out, I’ve been using these strategies for about two weeks now and I’ve noticed a significant reduction in behavioural problems with my girls.
+The series is divided into three 20-minute episodes, each tackling different realities and led by “positive parenting.”
+After testing Family Man out, I’ve been using these strategies for about two weeks now, and I’ve noticed a significant reduction in behavioural problems with my girls.
 It has increased my ability to handle challenging behaviours positively, which has helped reduce my stress levels and overall happiness.
 Did I mention the episodes are 20 minutes?
 It only takes an hour to actually complete all the modules.
 And we all know that time isn’t exactly a luxury we have as parents…

 Episode 1: It’s Quiet, Too Quiet